Nimba-Solutions/Unit-of-Work/README.md

 ## 📖 Usage Patterns

 This project tries to align with the nomenclature found in the Apex Commons framework.
-For example, you both implementations expect you to call `uow.registerNew(myRecord)` when you want to insert a new record.
-Please review the following examples and note that, although we've attempted to present a familiar facade to that of Apex Commons (`fflib`), the underlying implementations have several key differences.
+For example, both implementations expect you to call `uow.registerNew(myRecord)` when you want to insert a new record.
+Please review the following examples and note that, although we've attempted to present a familiar facade, the underlying implementations are quite different from that of Apex Commons (`fflib`).

 ### Basic Usage
 ```java